-The Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) and the Emergency Planning Community Right to Know Act (EPCRA) are laws enforced by EPA.
-EPA did not believe that the release of low levels of ammonia from animal agriculture was included in the intent of the law.
+The Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) and the Emergency Planning Community Right to Know Act (EPCRA) are laws enforced by EPA that require entities releasing hazardous substances to notify the federal government.
+When the laws were first passed, EPA did not believe that the release of low levels of ammonia from animal agriculture was included in the intent of the law.
 However, a lawsuit was filed by several environmental groups saying animal agriculture should not be excluded, and in April 2017, the U.S. Circuit Court ruled in favor of those groups.

 - Call the U.S. Coast Guard National Response Center at 1-800-424-8802 or email the NRC at NRC-CERCLA-EPCRA-REPORT@uscg.mil to submit a report of a continuous ammonia release.
 Farmers who have multiple farms can list the name and location of all farms, as well as the associated name(s) of hazardous substance(s) released, in one email.
 The EPA is encouraging farmers to use this e-mail option to provide the NRC with their initial continuous release notification.